kinode-dao/kinode-book/README.md

-# nectar-book
+# kinode-book

-"Rust Book"-style introduction and documentation to Nectar OS and building on Nectar.
+"Rust Book"-style introduction and documentation to Kinode OS and building on Kinode.

 ## To build: